-Each allocation fund invests in a variety of other funds.
+Each profile fund invests in a variety of other funds.
 They offer you an easy way to diversify your investments by investing in a single fund.

-An asset and income allocation fund may offer you diversification among:
+A profile fund may offer you diversification among:

 - Types of assets, such as shares, bonds, mortgages and real estate - The entities that issue the assets, such as shares in large, small or resource-based companies, and bonds issued by governments or companies - Assets in different countries - Investment managers with different investment styles